ocaml/ocaml.org/data/tutorials/rs_00_guidelines.md

 ###  How to Compile
 The `make` utility is indispensable for managing the compilation and recompilation of programs.
-Sample `make` files can be found on [The Hump](https://caml.inria.fr//cgi-bin/hump.en.cgi).
+Sample `make` files can be found on [The Hump](https://caml.inria.fr//cgi-bin/hump.en.cgi - [404 Not Found]).
 You can also consult the `Makefiles` for the OCaml compilers.

 ###  How to Develop as a Team: Version Control